 Aside from the monitor, the company has also unveiled a brand-new all-in-one desktop, a webcam that offers 4K streaming, a laptop and tablet hybrid device, and improvements to HP Proactive Insights that could have a positive effect on productivity.

 With today’s release, HP seems to be heavily targeting professionals, with a strong aim to enhance multitasking, productivity, and the ease of working remotely.
-While each of the products has something to recommend it, the star of the lineup is most likely the HP Z32k G3 — a 4K display with an IPS Black panel.
+While each of the products has something to recommend it, the star of the lineup is most likely the HP Z32k G3 — a

 HP is truly breaking new ground with this monitor.
 The only IPS Black monitor that we’ve seen up until now was the Dell UltraSharp 32 4K, and it turned out to be rather impressive.
 While we haven’t gotten to test the new HP the way we got to with the Dell, the company did release some information that gives us insight into what we can expect.